ConvertKit/convertkit-wordpress/readme.txt

 No. You must first have an account on ConvertKit.com, but you do not have to use a paid plan!

+= How do I refresh my available Forms, Landing Pages and Tags? =

+Navigate to the Plugin's Settings at Settings > ConvertKit.

 == Screenshots ==

 1. Create and customize stunning landing pages in ConvertKit